aws-amplify/docs/docs/lib/analytics/fragments/android/record.md

 ## Global Properties

-You can register properties which will be used sent along with all invocations of `Amplify.Analytics.recordEvent`.
+You can register global properties which will be sent along with all invocations of `Amplify.Analytics.recordEvent`.

 <amplify-block-switcher>
 <amplify-block name="Java">